Mission

 Vision

-“No one is turned away – ever” reflects a powerful commitment to inclusivity and compassion.
-It means that regardless of background, circumstances, or ability to pay, every individual is welcomed, valued, and supported.
-This principle ensures that help, care, or service is available to all, reinforcing a sense of dignity, equality, and humanity in every interaction.
+“No one is turned away, ever” reflects a powerful commitment to inclusivity and compassion.
+Regardless of background, circumstances, or ability to pay, every individual is welcomed and valued, reinforcing a sense of dignity, equality, and humanity in every interaction.

 Vision

-“No one is turned away – ever” reflects a powerful commitment to inclusivity and compassion.
-It means that regardless of background, circumstances, or ability to pay, every individual is welcomed, valued, and supported.
-This principle ensures that help, care, or service is available to all, reinforcing a sense of dignity, equality, and humanity in every interaction.
+“No one is turned away, ever” reflects a powerful commitment to inclusivity and compassion.
+Regardless of background, circumstances, or ability to pay, every individual is welcomed and valued, reinforcing a sense of dignity, equality, and humanity in every interaction.

 Values